daac-tools/find-simdoc/README.md

 You have to prepare a document file containing search sentences line by line.

-Here, from the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.
+From the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.

 ```
 $ ./scripts/load_nltk_sents.py reuters